shedletskying/shedletskying/README.md

 *pc viewed reccomended.*

- > hi my name is benji but shortened to ben
+ > hi my name is benji but shortened to ben. i like the color baby blue if u cant tell lol